Skip to main content

 Artifacts we generate

-Per-bidder cryptographically signed deletion receipts at close — cryptographic statements of destruction, verifiable on our public /verify page.
+Per-bidder cryptographically signed deletion receipts at close — each attests that the data was destroyed at a specific moment, verifiable by any party on our public /verify page.